jsiulian/Flare/README.md

 - Attachments
 - Message storage
 - Encrypted storage (As I am not a security-expert, I do not guarantee anything.
 Read the `Security`-section)
-- Notifications (To also get notifications while the application is closed, use something standalone, e.g. [messenger-notify](https://gitlab.com/Schmiddiii/messenger-notify))
+- Notifications

 ## Planned Features

 - The blocked features listed below once they are ready
 - Maybe once mature enough: Primary device
+- Read receipts
+- Typing indicators
+- Message forwarding

+## Features that may be implemented

+Some features may be implemented in the future:

+- Voice messages
+- Sending a contact
+- Sending your location

 ## Not planned features

 Some features are not planned by me as I will not use them.
-But if someone is interested in contributing them, I am open for adding them.
+But if someone is interested in contributing them, I am open for adding them:

 - Full compatibility with the official Signal products, including:
     - Calling